Planning permission for an extension – do you actually need it?

 Can I extend the front of my house under PD rights?

-If the front faces a road, then no, not under Permitted Development rules.
-You’d have to apply for planning permission for an extension.
+If the front of your house faces a road, then no, you will not be able to extend under Permitted Development rules.
+You’d have to apply for planning permission instead.
 In cases where your house sits on a corner plot where the side wall faces the road, this cannot be extended under permitted development either.

 If you’re desperate for any extra space at the front you can possibly gain, you could add a porch to an external door (max 3sq m) as long as it’s no higher than 3m and further than 2m away from the boundary with the road.